ddmm2020/academic/content/publication/jia-2018-jctc/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Computer Physics Communications, 2021*
+publication: In *Journal of chemical theory and computation, 2018*
-publication_short: In *Comput Phys Commun2021*
+publication_short: In *J. Chem.
+Theory Comput2018*

 abstract:  Real-time time-dependent density functional theory (RT-TDDFT) is known to be hindered by the very small time step (attosecond or smaller) needed in the